-- The switched systems (of mindsets, worldviews, economics) can then self-organise system-wide solutions in the same manner as they previously caused problems.
-Solutions can match the complexity, scale and speed of the problems.
+- A new default mode.
+The switched systems (of mindsets, worldviews, economics) can then self-organise dispersed solutions in the same manner as they previously caused problems.

 Tasks for Planet Levers Lab

-Seed stage: Find initial funder and collaborators.
-Make project website, to include previous global security and policy switch research from the NATO Science Programme.
-Opensourced spreadsheet to consider and map coherence with issues and other policy proposals.
+Seed stage: Locate initial funding and collaborators.
+PLL website to include published global security and policy switch research from the NATO Science Programme.
+Opensourced visualisation to map coherence with issues and other policy proposals.
 Game app to make the system dynamics easy to explore.

-Launch: Seek viral routes via business and public to policy-makers.
-Briefings and infographics to relate topical issues to the potential for a distinct new ‘breakthrough’ strategy.
-Media pack to gain international publicity.
-Academic paper on policy for a ‘big switch’.
+Launch: Provide routes via business and public to influence policy-makers.
+Briefings and infographics to relate topical issues to the potential for globalsecurity strategy.
+Media pack to support journalists writing about PLL.
+Academic paper on ‘Earth system governance’.

 Climate Rescue Centre

-The Climate Rescue Centre answers this call by combining policy and practice that fully encompasses the scale of the problem.
+The Climate Rescue Centre provides policy and practice to fully encompass the scale of the problem.
 This combination is designed to lead civilisation to reverse both the legacy carbon debt and the underlying global system dynamic of climate change.
 Success of the Climate Rescue Centre would be observed by multiple systemic risks rapidly diminishing, including global greenhouse gas net-emissions falling toward and beyond zero.

 1. Reframing climate within the challenge of wider change in an indivisible global system.
 Climate security is not available separately from other issues.
-Worsening climate insecurity can be addressed with transformative shifts in policy being set out by the Planet Levers project in BlindSpot Think Tank.
+Worsening climate insecurity can be addressed with transformative global shifts in policy being advanced by our Planet Levers project.
 The Climate Rescue Centre will develop collaborations, papers and presentation materials for business, media and decision-makers.
 We will show how typical climate solutions such as renewables and reforestation can be scaled up at unprecedented speed by policies that work with whole systems rather than just the symptoms.
 An example of previous work is the most supported climate proposal in MIT’s Climate CoLab.
 Fix the system – get a global ‘circular economy’ sets out how to engage key global forces such as capitalism and markets to systematically solve problems they’ve historically caused such as climate instability.